 Over the years, we’ve been incrementally increasing our income as both of our careers have grown.

 So now we have more of a buffer, and can actually breathe for once.

-And because of this, I understand why my husband is so hesitant to reign in the spending.
+And because of this, I understand if my husband is hesitant to cut expenses.

-We went without for so long, I can see how he now feels we’re “owed” something.
+We went without for so long, I can see how it now feels we’re “owed” something.